TheHCJ/pokemon-battle-sim/README.md

 After running the files the databases should be setup and then all the mysql commands, retrievals etc. will work

+> [!CAUTION]
-**!Important note: Please make sure to hide your passwords when sharing this code.
-I have too in order for my own privacy!**
+> Please make sure to hide your passwords when sharing this code.
+I have too in order for my own privacy!

 ## Final notes
 This **is not** a good alpha release, this is just what I have done so far.
 You will find pieces of code that are missing or comments describing my current state.
 This is not polished yet however it is instead a very robust method to simulate pokemon battling.